Check the Apps & Aviation section for pictures and videos of my flying down under!

 If your budget allows it, I would suggest to order the charts in advance and have them sent to your home to become acquainted with them and do as much of the planning you can before the trip.
 It reduces your time needed for flightplanning in Australia.
 The charts themselves are priced normally but the postage can be very high if you have them sent home from Australia.
 There might be other sources in Europe where you can get the Australian charts but I haven't found any.
 You can order the official and current charts online from Airservices Australia.
 This is what I did.
 As mentioned, the mail costs are high if you live far away from Down Under.
 Just make sure to check the issue dates and update cycle for all types of charts to avoid having to buy them again should some of them expire before your arrival in Australia.
 There is an amendment calendar on the Airservices Store website.

-For easy flight preparation (licensed by CASA, so with all official information), check out OZ Runways.
+For easy flight preparation and navigation (licensed by CASA, so with all official information), check out OZ Runways.

 Here is an overview of some of the available charts: